nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 `delete -s 3`

 Expected output:
-Supplier at index 3 is deleted, assuming it existed initially.
+Supplier at index 3 is deleted, assuming there is at least three suppliers displayed.
 Otherwise, an error message will be shown.

 #### Here's how it would look like in the app:
 TO UPDATE IMAGE AFTER FINAL UPDATE TO APPLICATION!!!